udecode/plate/README.md

 </div>
 </div>

-> **We are working hard on v1 docs 🚧.
+> **We are working hard on v1 docs.
 Storybook docs are still for
 > v0.75.**

 ## Introduction